dh241821/Ployl/README.md

 # Ployl Raspberry Pi sensor helpers

-This repository collects small helper packages that encapsulate the interaction with common Raspberry Pi peripherals:
+This repository collects small helper packages that encapsulate the interaction with common Raspberry Pi peripherals and now also includes a React Native dashboard for visualising captured measurements:

 * `hw416a` – wraps the GPIO control logic for the HW416A presence sensor.
 * `max30102` – provides an I2C abstraction for the MAX30102
   pulse-oximeter/heart-rate sensor.
 * `sendht22` – reads the SEN-DHT22 temperature and humidity sensor via the
   Adafruit_DHT helpers.
+* `dashboard` – an Expo powered React Native application that aggregates the latest samples and history for all sensors.

 ## Installation